Human rights in the United States: Inter-American human rights system

+Coverage of violations in the media

+Studies have found that The New York Times coverage of worldwide human rights violations predominately focuses on human rights violations in nations where there is clear U.S. involvement, while having relatively little coverage of the human rights violations in other nations.
+Amnesty International's Secretary General Irene Khan explains, "If we focus on the U.S. it's because we believe that the U.S. is a country whose enormous influence and power has to be used constructively ...
+When countries like the U.S. are seen to undermine or ignore human rights, it sends a very powerful message to others."

-Inhumane treatment and torture of captured non-U.S. citizens
+Inhumane treatment and torture of foreign prisoners

 International and U.S. law prohibits torture and other acts of cruel, inhuman, or degrading treatment or punishment of any person in custody in all circumstances, especially in a state of armed conflict.
 However, the United States Government has categorized a large number of people as unlawful combatants, a classification which denies the privileges of prisoner of war (POW) designation of the Geneva Conventions.

 Certain practices of the United States military and Central Intelligence Agency have been widely condemned domestically and internationally as torture.
 A fierce debate regarding non-standard interrogation techniques exists within the U.S. civilian and military intelligence community, with no general consensus as to what practices under what conditions are acceptable.

 Abuse of prisoners is considered a crime in the United States Uniform Code of Military Justice.
 According to a January 2006 Human Rights First report, there were 45 suspected or confirmed homicides while in U.S. custody in Iraq and Afghanistan; "Certainly 8, as many as 12, people were tortured to death."